StanislawSkotniczny/OrderManager/README.md

 ## Highlights

-1.Customer Menagement: You can add / delete / edit
-informations about customers.
+* Customer Menagement: You can add / delete / edit informations about customers.
-2.Product Menagement: You can add / delete / edit
-informations about products.
+* Product Menagement: You can add / delete / edit informations about products.
-3.Order Menagement: You can add / delete / edit
-informations about orders.
+* Order Menagement: You can add / delete / edit informations about orders.
-4.Vehicle Menagement: You can add / delete / edit
-informations about vehicles.
+* Vehicle Menagement: You can add / delete / edit informations about vehicles.